Narosina/Git.Journey/README.md

 ____Day 012 Today iam changing, my git hub for better so this episode is github improve NO.01.

-____changed some basic things, things im currently learning, things i done, Uni iam studying at these sort of thing.
+_____changed some basic things, things im currently learning, things i done, Uni iam studying at these sort of thing.

-____Added a contribute rating, and programming languages i learned.
+_____Added a contribute rating, and programming languages i learned.
 And of Course a goodread account.

-____Beside github studied a little bit of Big-O ( complexity analysis ), PS: I still need to get deeper but for now it works.
+_____Beside github studied a little bit of Big-O ( complexity analysis ), PS: I still need to get deeper but for now it works.

+____Day 013 hello its a diffrent day now that iam writing the journey which i dont think its very well written, but anyway i'm doing it to be a sign of my progress, Today i have to study for university but tomorrow i start learning, html and css. and ... i think i gonna practice for about a week. but after that i try going for react and flutter.